-A significant proportion of shop equipment sales in North America under the John Bean, Hofmann, Blackhawk and Challenger brands, diagnostic products under the Snap-on brand and information products under the Mitchell1 brand are made by direct and independent sales forces that have responsibility for national and other accounts.
+A significant proportion of shop equipment sales in North America under the John Bean, Hofmann, Blackhawk, Challenger and Pro-Cut brands, diagnostic products under the Snap-on brand and information products under the Mitchell1 brand are made by direct and independent sales forces that have responsibility for national and other accounts.
 As the vehicle service and repair sector consolidates (with more business conducted by national chains and franchised service centers), Snap-on believes these larger organizations can be serviced most effectively by sales people who can demonstrate and sell the full line of diagnostic and equipment products and services.
 Snap-on also sells these products and services directly to OEMs and their franchised dealers.

 Snap-on brand tools and equipment are marketed to industrial and governmental customers in the United States through both industrial sales representatives, who are employees, and independent industrial distributors.
 Outside of the United States, industrial sales are also conducted through other independent distributors.
-Sales representatives focus on industrial customers whose main purchase criteria are quality and service.
-As of 2013 year end, Snap-on had industrial sales representatives in the United States (including Puerto Rico), Australia, Canada, Japan, Mexico and various European, Asian, Latin American and Middle Eastern countries, with the United States representing the majority of Snap-on's total industrial sales.
+Sales representatives focus on industrial customers whose main purchase criteria are quality and integrated solutions.
+As of 2014 year end, Snap-on had industrial sales representatives in the United States (including Puerto Rico), Australia, Canada, Japan, Mexico and various European, Asian, Latin American, Middle Eastern and African countries, with the United States representing the majority of Snap-on's total industrial sales.

-Snap-on also sells software, services and solutions to the automotive, power equipment and power sports segments.
-Products and services are marketed to targeted groups, including OEMs and their dealerships and individual repair shops.
-To effectively reach OEMs, such as General Motors Company, Daimler AG, Ford Motor Company, Chrysler Group LLC, Toyota Motor Corporation, John Deere (Deere & Company), CNH Industrial N.V., JC Bamford Excavators Ltd. (JCB), and Yamaha Corporation, Snap-on has deployed focused business teams globally.
+Snap-on also sells software, services and solutions to the automotive, commercial, agriculture, power equipment and power sports segments.
+Products and services are marketed to targeted groups, including OEMs and their dealerships, fleets, and individual repair shops.
+To effectively reach OEMs, which frequently have a multi-national presence, Snap-on has deployed focused business teams globally.